awsaavedra/awsaavedra.github.io/content/posts/ai-decisions.md

 >
 >It is not a taskmaster, telling you what to do in order to achieve some foreign goal.
 It
 >always tells you what will make you happiest.
 If it would make you happiest to
->succeed at your work, it will tell you how best to complete it.
-If it would make you
+>succeed at your work, it will tell you how best to complete it. [...]
->happiest to do a half-assed job at your work and then go home and spend the rest of
->the day in bed having vague sexual fantasies, the earring will tell you to do that.
-The
->earring is never wrong.
+> The earring is never wrong.
 >
 >The Book of Dark Waves gives the histories of two hundred seventy four people who
 >previously wore the Whispering Earring.
 There are no recorded cases of a wearer